Parallel processing in immune networks: Appendix: Numerics

 There can be two deeply different ways of increasing dilution.
 The former is a Bernoullian approach and essentially if one starts from a dilution $d = 0.45$ toward a dilution $d=0.5$ essentially may forget the starting information and generate a random pattern with on average one half of zero entries; the latter is a Markovian dilution by which one needs to start from the previous coupling matrix (and patterns) diluted at $d=0.45$ and increases dilution on that structure.

 Dilution is tuned at steps of $0.01$, ranging from $d=0$ to $d=1$.

-We take as the state of the network the last equilibrium state, then go to point (3). \end{enumerate} Trough Markovian dilution, we can follow the evolution, varying $d$, of the pure Hopfield attractors\footnote{Trough this dynamics, the bifurcation tree on dilution is obtained: Note the similarity among the self-consistence equations (see e.g. Eq.s $(36,37)$) and the logistic map.}.
-Examples of results obtained via numerical simulations can be seen in Fig.~$6$ and are in general in perfect agreement with theory.
+We take as the state of the network the last equilibrium state, then go to point (3). \end{enumerate} Through Markovian dilution, we can follow the evolution of the pure Hopfield attractors while tuning $d$.
+In general, the results obtained via numerical simulations are in perfect agreement with the theory.